Decryptus007/flixflow/readMe.md

 ## Features

 - Search movies, series, and more
-- Filter by type, year, and genre
+- Filter by year and results count
 - View details of each movie, including synopsis, rating, and cast
 - View similar movies and series
 - Swipe through movie images using Swiper.js